 Have you learned to condition dehydrated food?
 Learn how easy it is to take the necessary next steps after drying your favorite fruits and vegetables.

 Ever have that moment when you open your jar of dehydrated strawberries and find mold inside?!
-Learn the easy steps to condition dehydrated food to make sure that your hard work doesn't go to waste!
+Learn the easy steps to condition dehydrated food to ensure your hard work doesn’t go to waste!

 What is Conditioning?